Psychology, Associate in Arts (AA)

 or SOC 101H | Introduction to Sociology, Honors |

-- Theory and Content of Psychology: Students will demonstrate comprehension of the major concepts, theoretical perspectives, empirical findings, and historical and contemporary trends in psychology.
+- Explain the major concepts, theoretical perspectives, empirical findings, and historical and contemporary trends in psychology.

-- Statistical Methods in Psychology: Students will identify, understand and apply statistical analyses appropriate for specific research problems in psychology.
+- Identify, understand, and apply statistical analyses appropriate for specific research problems in psychology.

-- Critical Thinking: Students will use logic and empirical evidence to evaluate claims made about behavior.
+- Use logic and empirical evidence to evaluate claims made about behavior.

-- Communication: Students will clearly express thoughts, ideas and arguments, using appropriate tone, focus, grammar and organization in their communications.
+- Clearly express thoughts, ideas, and arguments, using appropriate tone, focus, grammar, and organization in their communications.